benbodhi/clank/README.md

 I had issues integrating basename resolution because all examples I found in docs are react components.
 ENS resolution was easy, but seemed to unnecessarily slow down processing.
 If you can integrate these efficiently, I'd love to display them.

-Larry contribution tracking and progress updates are currently not functioning as expected.
-If you can help with this, I'd love to get it working properly.

 ## Author

 **Benbodhi**